Skip to main content

 1. Backbone (ResNet-style):

-• 1×1 projection shortcut (with stride=2 when downsampling) otherwise
+• 1×1 projection skip connection (with stride=2 when downsampling) otherwise

 This matches the ResNet paper’s “projection to match dimensions” guidance and the widespread “option B” practice in deep variants.